nearform/nscale-workshop/ex2.md

   }
 }

-In order to tell nscale of these new containers, we need to create a new git commit in the system git repo.
+Finally for nscale to be aware of our new containers, we create a new git commit in the system git repo.

   git commit -a -m 'new containers'